 The European Parliament ensures data gathered is processed solely for intended and clearly stated purposes, and not reused for any other aim.

 We disclose personal information to third parties only when it is necessary for the purposes specified and only to the categories of the recipients identified.
 We do not divulge any personal data for direct marketing purposes and undertake to take appropriate security measures to safeguard these data from misuse by third parties.

-The website of the European Parliament may provide links to other internet sites.
+The websites of the European Parliament may provide links to other internet sites.
 Since the European Parliament has no control over such sites, we suggest you to review their own privacy policies.

 All citizens have the right to obtain access to the personal data held by the European Parliament about them and to request its rectification or erasure, or restriction of processing or, where applicable, the right to object to processing or the right to data portability.
 Where the processing is based on their consent or explicit consent, they also have the right to withdraw their consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal.

 You also have the right to lodge a complaint with the European Data Protection Supervisor (EDPS), which is the data protection authority for all the European Union institutions, bodies and agencies.
 One of its tasks is to handle complaints and conduct inquiries.

 Data Protection Officer of the European Parliament (DPO)